thevickypedia/Jarvis/docs/_sources/README.md.txt

 - **NAME** - Name which Jarvis should address the user by.
 Defaults to `Vignesh`
 - **SENSITIVITY** - Hot word detection sensitivity.
 Range: 0-1
 - **WAKE_WORDS** - List of wake words to initiate Jarvis' listener.
 Defaults to `['jarvis']`
+- **LIMITED** - Runs only the main version of `Jarvis` skipping all other background processes.
+Enforced based on the number of CPU cores.
+It can also be enabled with env-var.

-:warning: Windows10 and MacOS (version 10.14 and newer) have limitations on the wake words as they rely on ML libraries for wake word detection.
+:warning: Windows10 and macOS (version 10.14 and newer) have limitations on the wake words as they rely on ML libraries for wake word detection.

 **[Offline communicator](https://github.com/thevickypedia/Jarvis/blob/master/executors/offline.py)**